ArkEcosystemArchive/docs-legacy/docs/glossary/README.md

 Future height can be estimated based on block times which are governed by the network-specific consensus algorithm.

-## Forged
+## Forged block
-A forged block is created by a delegate.
+A forged block is a collection of transactions which were verified and bundled into a block by a delegate.
+There is a total of 51 blocks per round, each being forged by a unique delegate within that round.
+Once every 8 seconds, a new forged block is appended to the Blockchain, further confirming the validity of the preceding block.

+Forging can only be performed by one top delegate at a time, otherwise there would most likely be many diverging chains due to the lack of coordination.

 ## Block missed
-A block missed wasn't forged by the approved delegate on time.
+Sometimes, a delegate can have problems with their responsibility to forge a block when their time comes to do so.

+When a delegate doesn't forge and broadcast a block within the time slot allocated, their productivity decreases.
+Delegates with lower productivity typically lose voters when they begin missing many blocks.

 ## Approval
 This is a value derived from the amount of votes, counted in ARK, a delegate has to their name and the total amount of ARK used for voting on the Blockchain.